frame-lang/frame_transpiler/docs/source/intermediate_frame/machine_evolution.rst

 #.
 Change the current state to the new state
 #.
 Send the Enter Event to the (new) current state

-What we can see this approach also accomplishes is consolidating all behavior related to the `ON` state in the `ON` state function.
+What we can see this approach also accomplishes is providing the mechanism to segregate all behavior related to the ``ON`` state in the ``ON`` state function.
 The logical behavior of the state machine is now properly compartmentalized in the correct state function.

 It is arguable that the state function approach necessitates more code to